zerodytrash/TikTok-Live-Connector/README.md

 > This is not an official API.
 It's a reverse engineering project.

 > [!TIP]
-> An example project is available at https://tiktok-chat-reader.zerody.one/ - [(Source Code)](https://github.com/zerodytrash/TikTok-Chat-Reader)
+> An example project is available at https://tiktok-chat-reader.zerody.one/ - [View Source](https://github.com/zerodytrash/TikTok-Chat-Reader)

 > [!WARNING]
 > This JavaScript library is intended for use in [Node.js](https://nodejs.org/) environments.
 If you want to process or